 Changing an agreement

-If you and the other person agree about the change, you can just write a new separation agreement.
-If you don't agree, you'll have to get an order to change or set aside all or part of your agreement.
+Family law issues such as child support and parenting time can change because your circumstances, the other person’s, or the child’s have changed.
+If you and the other person agree about changing your family law agreement, you can write a new one.
+If you don't agree, you may have a term in your agreement that says you need to try dispute resolution such as mediation.
+If you still can't agree, you'll have to get a court order to change or set aside all or part of your agreement.

-How to change an agreement that was made after separation to deal with issues of parenting, support, and/or property.
+How to change an agreement that was made after separation to deal with issues such as parenting, support, and/or property.